Ferlab-Ste-Justine/ferio/Workflow.md

 ## Boot

 When a ferio boot, if a minio service file is absent:
-- Get the latest binary update + download the binary
+- Get the binary release info + download the binary
-- Get the latest server pool
+- Get the server pools info
 - Generate the minio service file
-- Check if there is a pool synchronization in progress and if so, synchronize on pool change + start minio
+- Check if there is a server pools synchronization in progress and if so, synchronize on server pools change + start minio
 - Check if there is a binary update in progress and if so, synchronize on binary update + start minio
 - Make sure minio is started
 - Follow runtime procedure

 When a ferio boot, if a minio service file is present:
+- Get the server pools info
+- Get the binary release info
-- Check if there is a pool synchronization in progress and if so, synchronize on pool change + start minio
+- Check if there is a server pools synchronization in progress and if so, synchronize on pool change + start minio
 - Check if there is a binary update in progress and if so, synchronize on binary update + start minio
 - Follow runtime procedure